-Commission's draft determination to enable the DMIA for transmission
+Commission's final determination to enable the DMIA for transmission

-As detailed in section 2.1 of this draft determination, the more preferable draft rule introduces a DMIA mechanism to apply to transmission network service providers.
-The draft rule requires:
+As detailed in section 2.1 of this final determination, the more preferable final rule introduces a DMIA mechanism to apply to transmission network service providers.
+The final rule requires:

-- The AER must develop a demand management innovation allowance mechanism for transmission network service providers consistent with the demand management innovation allowance objective. - The objective of the demand management innovation allowance mechanism is to provide Transmission Network Service Providers with funding for research and development in demand management projects that have the potential to reduce long term network costs. - In developing and applying the mechanism, the AER must take into account the following: - the mechanism must be applied in a manner that contributes to the achievement of the demand management innovation allowance objective
+- The AER must develop a demand management innovation allowance mechanism for transmission network service providers consistent with the demand management innovation allowance objective. - The objective of the demand management innovation allowance mechanism is to provide Transmission Network Service Providers with funding for research and development in demand management projects that have the potential to reduce long term network costs. - In developing and applying the mechanism, the AER must take into account the following: - the mechanism must be applied in a manner that contributes to the achievement of the demand management innovation allowance objective - demand management projects should have the potential to manage ongoing changes in demand and be innovative and not be otherwise efficient and prudent nonnetwork options that a transmission network service provider should have provided for in its revenue proposal